saferpay/sndbx/texts/secure_card_data.md

 All methods so far described, how a Secure Card Data alias can be obtained **within the authorization process**.
 If you just want to register the card, but not authorize it, you need to use [the Secure Alias Store](http://saferpay.github.io/jsonapi/#ChapterAliasStore).

-The process itself is very similar to the one using [the Transaction Interface](http://saferpay.github.io/jsonapi/#ChapterTransaction).
-[The Secure Alias Store](http://saferpay.github.io/jsonapi/#ChapterAliasStore) has its own hosted card registration form, which can also be [integrated within an iFrame and styled via CSS](https://saferpay.github.io/sndbx/CssiFrame.html).
+The process itself is very similar to the one using [the Transaction Interface](Integration_trx.html).
+[The Secure Alias Store](http://saferpay.github.io/jsonapi/#ChapterAliasStore) has its own hosted card registration form, which can also be [integrated within an iFrame and styled via CSS](CssiFrame.html) and it can also be combined with the [Saferpay Fields](SaferpayFields.html), if you want a more stylish and flexible option.
-However there are two major differnces:

-+ As already mentioned, the card will only be saved, but not authorized!
-+ Due to PCI restrictions, the CVC will not be obtained using this method!
+However, it will not execute a transaction, just simply save a card, so you may use it for later.

 In order to open up the hosted Card Entry Form, you first need to execute the [Alias Insert Request](http://saferpay.github.io/jsonapi/#Payment_v1_Alias_Insert).